reaperdoesntknow/Qwen3-0.6B-Distilled-30B-A3B

 Limitations

-Due to its 0.6B parameter size, the model has capacity constraints.
-It may struggle with multi-step proofs requiring more than ~8 reasoning steps, complex multi-variable problems, or domains underrepresented in its training data.
+Due to its compact size, the model may struggle with multi-step proofs exceeding ~8 reasoning steps, complex multi-variable problems, or domains underrepresented in its training data.
 Users should always verify its outputs.